 Beloved, I want to make a bold statement and then support it biblically.
+It's as true today as it was when I made it nearly twenty years ago.
 Pride is our greatest enemy.

-You say, "Can you support that?"
-I believe I can do so by using one verse.
-In fact, the content of this one verse appears in three different places in the Bible.
-It appears first in Proverbs 3:34 and is quoted in the New Testament in both 1 Peter 5:5 and in James 4:6.
-Here's the statement:

-"God opposes the proud but gives grace to the humble."
+"Can you support that?" you ask.
+I believe so by using one verse.
+In fact, the content of this one verse appears in three different places in the Bible (first in Proverbs 3:34 which is quoted in the New Testament in both 1 Peter 5:5 and in James 4:6).
+Here's the statement: "God opposes the proud but gives grace to the humble."5